The global and independent platform for the SAP community.

 Complexity vs. reduction

 Too simple?
 Cold coffee?
 Old wood?
-But that's exactly the point: the technology has become very powerful.
-The amount of players involved has grown insanely and their specialized skills take a layman's breath away.
-The organizational, accounting, cost accounting, logistical, management challenges are spectacular.
-The process and value chain is fascinating in detail and span.
-This is precisely why it is a matter of replicating the complex events in a reduced form at each stage in order to get to the core.
+But that’s exactly the point: The technology is now very powerful.
+The amount of players involved has grown to an insane number, and their specialized skills take a layman’s breath away.
+The organizational, accounting, cost accounting, logistical, management challenges are spectacularly complex.
+The intricacies and range of process and value chain is fascinating.
+This is precisely why the goal at each stage is to recreate the complex events in a more reduced, leaner way in order to get to the core.

-With this guiding principle, I propose to consistently use the sentence building blocks of our word language - subject, predicate and object - as the syntax of a visual language for business and booking processes.
-With this pattern of words and images, we can speak simply and clearly, consistently and consistently, visualize, model who does what and (then) interact with whom: Which people, instances, account objects, technical systems are involved in the process and in which role?
+With this in mind, I propose to consistently use the sentence building blocks of our spoken language—subject, verb, and object—as the syntax of a visual language for business and accounting processes.
+With this pattern of words and images, we can clearly and consistently speak, visualize, and model who does what and (then) interacts with whom.

-The sketched image focuses on the flow of information between the participants triggered by activities.
+The model focuses on the flow of information between participants triggered by activities.
 This process dimension visualizes the interaction between subject and object, system and program.
-The second important dimension, namely the step sequence of the activities, i.e. the process flow, can also be visualized in the same model.
+The second important dimension, namely the sequence of steps of the activities, i.e. the process flow, can be visualized in the same model.

 KernAG_MagazinE3-Grafiken_012021_3.jpg